aless80/tantrix/README.md

 TRYING is still needed?

 #BUG
+"Error in motionCallback. itemids=" because id is None

+#BUG
 Once I saw: no turn change after single forced tile.
 I think i cannot reproduce this in debug mode
 #BUG
 Once I saw: 1 tile, shift down, place tile next to it, it says "is not adjacent"